BarryDigby/BarryDigby/README.md

 #### Conferences
 Work on `nf-core/circrna` was presented at the Computational Genomics and Systems Biology Symposium 2020 by poster presentation.
 The poster is accessible for viewing at the following [link](https://docs.google.com/presentation/d/1mOuamh7QDb3zez4dNRpwlgJY6LIw2qRTj2Manpg8Eas/edit?usp=sharing).

-*Note:* poster contains early revisions of `nf-core/circrna`, some information may not currently be accurate.
+*Note:* poster contains early revisions of `nf-core/circrna`, some information may be outdated.

 <!--